Yarrambat

 What is the weighted average housing cost based on tenure mix in the suburb of Yarrambat?

-Accounting for the local ownership mix, the weighted average monthly housing cost is approximately $1,281.
+Given the tenure profile of the area, the weighted average monthly housing cost is approximately $1,281.
 This accounts for outright owners paying no housing costs, mortgage holders paying $2,600/month, and renters paying $1,948/month.

 How affordable is housing in the suburb of Yarrambat relative to local incomes?